NationalMuseumAustralia/Collection-API/doc-conversion/README.md

 #### Windows

-The Windows batch file expects the git repository to be cloned into `%USERPROFILE%\Git\NMA\Collection-API`  Edit the batch file to use a different location.
+The Windows batch file expects the git repository to be cloned into `%USERPROFILE%\Git\NMA\Collection-API`  Edit the batch file to use a different location

 ```
 > cd {git-location}/Collection-API/doc-conversion